smartlyio/image-proto-guide/README.md

    - without git: https://github.com/smartlyio/image-proto-guide/archive/master.zip
 3. Account to EyeEm Vision API to get clientId and app secret.
 Create account here: https://eyeem.3scale.net/
 4. Download the dataset and extract into the repository.
 This creates a folder called data
+5. Now you should have Anaconda, repository and acces to the API
+6. open anaconda, click "Launch" for Jupyter Notebook
+7. it opens browser window with file explorer
+8. navigate to the repository folder and open "Using vision APIs.ipynb"

 # Overview